 Release, breathe and let go of being wound in knots.
 Acceptance is certainly not easy, hence my struggle with just describing what it is.
 When I find myself conflicted I am definitely wound into knots, for days on end, until I am willed to accept.
 It comes as a pleasant release to all my anxieties and frustrations when I do.

-2. Keep your eyes and ears open for windows of opportunities: Acceptance comes with constant awareness of where you are in the moment.
+2. Keep your heart open for windows of opportunities: Acceptance comes with constant awareness of where you are in the moment.
 How you feel, how you emote, and how you relate are at the forefront of your awareness along with the intention to change it.
 With this awareness comes openness to opportunities.
 The world opens itself to many possibilities, perhaps ones that you weren’t even considering.
 But then again, perhaps possibilities won’t open up, so what?
 The fact is it clears your mind to look at your problem through a new lens, a lens that you allowed to clear with acceptance.
-So yes, keep your eyes and ears open for windows of opportunities and truly stay spontaneous.
+So yes, keep your heart open for windows of opportunities and stay spontaneous.

 4. Mobilize Support: When you open your eyes to what is in front of you and acknowledge it you become open not only to opportunities that present itself but also to people who are willing to be there for you.
 Think about who you can confide in?
 Who can you talk to in order to feel supported, comforted and assisted?
 Go talk to them.